ProGamerGov/Neural-Tile/README.md

 * Using `-original_colors 1` may also help prevent style drift, at least in terms of color.

+* The amount of drift a tile undergoes, is dependent on the tile's content.

 You can adjust the amount of overlap in any of the tiling scripts by changing the values on these lines:

 `#Defines the overlap`